-You may be trying to decide whether or not you want to see a medical professional.
-Whether you go to your personal physicial or an emergency room, a medical exam is a way for you to not only have any internal or external injuries you may have sustained treated, but also to obtain information about sexually transmitted diseases and pregnancy.
-Medical exams can be an important way for evidence to be collected.
+You may be trying to decide whether or not you want to see a medical professional following an assault.
+A medical exam allows you to have any internal or external injuries you may have sustained treated and also to obtain information about sexually transmitted diseases and pregnancy.
+Medical exams can also be an important way for evidence to be collected.

 Sexual Assault Nurse Examiners (SANE): Forensic Nursing Defined

 A forensic nurse, or SANE, is a nurse with specialized training in forensic evidence collection, criminal procedures, and legal testimony expertise.
 The forensic nurse becomes a liaison between the medical profession and the criminal justice system.